jjdelorme/ContosoUniversity/README.md

 1. Delete the `Web.config` file.

 ### Use ASP.NET MVC Core Dependency Injection for configuration

-The old application relied on logic in EntityFramework to load from the `Web.config` file.
-ASP.NET Core uses one or more [configuration providers](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-5.0) which gives us much more flexiblity depending on the environment the application is deployed to.

 The best pattern to use a common service like the database context in ASP.NET Core is to use [Dependency Injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-5.0).